Immaculata University is proud to support veterans and military members, and their spouses, who are pursuing higher education.

 How to Get Started

-If you are not yet a student at Immaculata University, you must apply for admission.
+- Apply to Immaculata University: If you are not yet a student at Immaculata University, you must apply for admission.
+Apply for an undergraduate or graduate program.

 Benefit Programs and Additional Resources